Abhiram303/Proj_Jenkins_tomcat_Integration/SonarQube.md

 Username: admin
 Password: admin
 ```
-You will be asked to set a new admin password on the first login.
+You will be asked to set a new admin password on the first login or if you already running the sonarqube you have to login with previously set password.